Best Warhammer 40K games of all time

 We had to wait 13 long years for the follow-up to Titus’s story, but it was well worth the wait because Space Marine 2 is a bloody masterpiece, in every sense of the word.
 The story picks up sometime after the end of the first game, and sees Titus rejoining the Ultramarines to take on a brand new foe — the insectoid menace of the Tyranids.

-Saber Interactive used the swarm technology they developed for their World War Z game to bring the endless hordes of the Tyranids to life, resulting in some truly epic brawls as Titus as a couple of his fellow Space Marines butcher their way through literally thousands of chittering bugs in the name of the Emperor.
+Saber Interactive used the swarm technology they developed for their World War Z game to bring the endless hordes of the Tyranids to life, resulting in some truly epic brawls as Titus and a couple of his fellow Space Marines butcher their way through literally thousands of chittering bugs in the name of the Emperor.

 Space Marine 2 is a real graphical powerhouse, and easily the best looking Warhammer 40K game we’ve ever had, both in terms of raw fidelity and attention to detail — there are so many little nods and references for 40K fans to enjoy as they hack and slash their way through the campaign, co-op, and PvP game modes.
-Beyond the looks though, Space Marine 2 also offers a deeply satisfying combat loop that will keep you coming back for more.
+Beyond the looks, Space Marine 2 also offers a deeply satisfying combat loop that will keep you coming back for more.

 1. Warhammer 40K: Dawn of War